-A grassroots Christian nonprofit organization dedicated to the elimination of poverty and substandard housing worldwide.
+A Christian nonprofit organization dedicated to the elimination of poverty and substandard housing worldwide.

 Believes that every person deserves, at least, a simple and decent place in which to live and grow into all that God intends for them to be

-Builds or renovates houses in partnership with families who qualify for homeownership based on three criteria: need, a willingness to partner with HFH and an ability to repay a no-interest mortgage
+Builds homes in partnership with families who qualify for homeownership based on three criteria: need, a willingness to partner with HFH and an ability to repay a no-interest mortgage

 Works with people of all faiths and people of no faith

-Sells its houses at no profit, with no interest charged
+Sells homes at no profit, with no interest charged

 Has built and renovated over 200,000 houses worldwide since 1976